Top Dining Stock Perks in March Hidden Gems in the 50000 Yen Range Marugame Seimen Gyoza no Ohsho Mister Donut | FRIDAY DIGITAL

 In addition to a shareholder special benefit catalog featuring the company’s own ham and sausage products, shareholders can select their favorite course from the “Mister Donut Card” and “Mos Card,” which can be used nationwide.

-The “Mister Donut Card” and “Mos Card” are prepaid cards that can be used at Mister Donut and Mos Burger, respectively.
-The cards can be used not only at stores operated by Fujita Corporation, but also at stores nationwide.
+The “Mister Donut card” and “Mos Card” are prepaid cards that can be used at Mister Donut and Mos Burger locations, respectively.
+The cards can be used not only at stores operated by Fujita Corporation but also at locations nationwide.

 The catalog gifts include ham, sausage, bacon, cheese, and sweets manufactured by the company using carefully selected Hokkaido ingredients.